Infinity666/photon/docs/util.rst

     * Always try to work trough :class:`photon.Photon` and it's handlers.

-    * If you discover you are repeatedly calling backend functions \
-    consider adding a tool for that job!
+    * If you discover you are repeatedly calling backend functions consider adding a tool for that job!

 .. _util_files:

 Files
 -----

-.. automodule:: util.files
+.. automodule:: photon.util.files
     :members:
     :undoc-members: